barry47products/fastapi-template/docs/architecture-principles.md

 - **Future-Proof Design**: Architecture supports evolving requirements

 **🚧 Active Application:**
-This proven foundation now guides our Persistence Layer and WhatsApp Integration development, ensuring consistent architectural discipline as the system grows.
+This proven foundation now guides our Persistence Layer and External API Integration development, ensuring consistent architectural discipline as the system grows.

 **📈 Continuous Improvement:**
 Each new module validates and extends these patterns, building on our solid architectural foundation whilst maintaining the same quality standards.